dimkinv/performance-workshop/README.md

 4. Pay attention to the network tab, you should only be able to see the images loading when you scroll down to the images.

 > There are different ways to lazy load images, but most of them make use of the (Intercention Observer API)[https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API]

+## Conclution
+1. Calculate the improvement percentage of total loading time after all the steps you've made.

+Good luck!